mh37/Argos/README.md

   - Tornado
 - Airmon-ng
 - Wi-Fi Card that supports monitor mode
+  - Realtek RTL8814AU Driver

 ## Troubleshooting
-### Channel hopping isn't working
+### Driver issues
 Make sure your driver installation is correct.
-Incorrect installations or driver versions can cause the issues with the channel hopping.
+Incorrect installations or driver versions can cause multiple issues in terms of functionality.
 Make sure that the driver supports monitoring mode and other advanced features that you require.

-As example a driver like this https://github.com/aircrack-ng/rtl8812au
+In my case I use the following one: https://gitlab.com/kalilinux/packages/realtek-rtl8814au-dkms you can also find a copy of it in this repository in case that this link goes down.
+Depending on your distro and if you face issues you can also try the following one: https://github.com/aircrack-ng/rtl8812au

 ## Credits
 This project is a fork of https://github.com/smythtech/WifiProbeMapper, and covered under the MIT license.